The WS Form debug console is a unique feature that will enable you to rapidly test and debug forms.

 - Click ‘Settings’.

-- Click the ‘Advanced’ tab at the top of the page.
+- Click the ‘Basic’ tab at the top of the page.

 - Look for the ‘Debug Console’ pull-down menu and select ‘Show always’ if you always want to show the debug console on the front of your website, or ‘Administrators only’ if you only want the debug console to appear if you are signed in as an administrator.